 First, use a tenderizing mallet to pound your leftover steak as flat as possible before cutting it into strips.
 Using the mallet will help soften up the tough meat.

-Next, heat the butter up in a skillet over medium-high heat.
-Once it has melted, add the diced onion, and cook it for a minute or so.
+Next, heat butter in a skillet over medium-high heat.
+Once it has melted, add the diced onion and cook it for a minute or so.

 After about three to five minutes have passed, the mixture should have thickened up to the consistency you need it to be.
 Sprinkle in the salt and pepper to taste, and add your leftover steak to the mixture.